LukeNK/T24/README.md

     = There can be multiple answers
     = You can also add the number of lines for users to write when printing the quiz _ 100

+39
+    ?
+You can also add question number to the questions Simply put the question number without indent
+    Then the indented line starts with a question mark will be the question
 ```

 ## Quiz-printing